adrianwedd/latent-self/README.md

 * `POST /reload` – reload configuration from disk

 If `admin_password_hash` is set in `config.yaml`, Basic Auth credentials are required to access these routes.
+You may also set `admin_api_token` and send it in the `X-Admin-Token` header with each request.

 ## OSC Control